DareJedidiah/DareJedidiah/README.md

-Hi, Welcome👋
+👋 Hi, Welcome.
-😄 Glad to have you here
+ Glad to have you here 😄